top of page

 View over the Whanganui River in New Zealand

-Palmerston North is an artistic city with a population of 90,000, located in the Manawatū-Whanganui region.
-Artistic in the sense that it seems like the majority of New Zealand's best artists come from or have lived in Palmerston North, at some point in their career.
-It's no coincidence that you will find a lot of independent galleries, art exhibitions, and the Te Manawa Museum of Art, Science, and History.
+Located in the Manawatū-Whanganui region, Palmerston North is an artistic city with a population of around 90,000.
+Known as a creative hotspot, many of New Zealand’s most renowned artists have roots in this city, or have spent significant parts of their careers here.
+It’s no surprise, then, that Palmerston North boasts a rich cultural scene, with numerous independent galleries, art exhibitions, and the Te Manawa Museum of Art, Science, and History.

 Wellington: "Te Whanganui-a-Tara".
 A night skyline with the lights from waterfront building reflecting in the sea, bathing in a warm blue tone with distant clouds on an partly uplit night sky.